-As Ireland’s largest county, Cork has an incredible amount of sights, attractions, activities and amazing food to offer and should be on everyone’s bucket list!
+As Ireland’s largest county, Cork has an incredible amount of sights, attractions, activities and amazing food to offer.

 We love the vibe in Cork county and Cork city and highly recommend a visit if you are heading to the south of Ireland!

 Cork city on the banks of the River Lee is Ireland’s second city and has quite a different atmosphere to the capital, Dublin.